 20. Wayne F. Placek Doctoral Grant

-Established in 1995 by the American Psychological Foundation (APF), the Wayne F. Placek Doctoral Grant is bestowed for $15,000 annually to graduate students in the behavioral and social sciences, especially psychology.
-Eligible candidates must be affiliated with accredited non-profit universities to begin empirical research studying sexual orientation and lesbian, gay, bisexual, or transgender (LGBT) issues.
-Proposals should have a cover letter, abstract, project description, methodology, timeline, budget, and CV.
+The American Psychological Foundation established this $15,000 social and behavioral sciences grant.
+The grant is awarded to graduate students in the behavioral and social sciences, especially psychology.
+Eligible candidates must be affiliated with accredited non-profit universities.
+They must intend to begin empirical research studying sexual orientation and LGBT issues.
+Proposals should have a cover letter.
+They must also include:

 Contact